 Clark, Iowa end perfect South Carolina season in Final Four

-DALLAS (AP) — Caitlin Clark had another sensational game with 41 points to help Iowa spoil South Carolina’s perfect season with a 77-73 victory on Friday night in the Final Four.
+DALLAS (AP) — Caitlin Clark overwhelmed the reigning champions with another sensational game, scoring 41 points to help Iowa spoil South Carolina’s perfect season with a 77-73 victory on Friday night in the Final Four.

-The spectacular junior guard, who has back-to-back 40-point games, now has the Hawkeyes in a spot they’ve never been in before — one victory away from a national championship.
+The spectacular junior guard set a record for the highest-scoring semifinal game and became the first women’s player to post back-to-back 40-point games in the NCAA Tournament.
+She now has the Hawkeyes in a spot they’ve never been in before — one victory away from a national championship.

 They’ll have to beat another SEC team to do that as Iowa (31-6) will face LSU in the title game on Sunday afternoon.
 The Tigers beat Virginia Tech in the other national semifinal.